A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 A Brief History of Golden Gate Park

-Before Golden Gate Park became the sprawling urban park we know and love today, it was once filled with Sand Dunes, similar to the ones you can still find at Ocean Beach and Fort Funston!
+Before Golden Gate Park became the sprawling urban park we know and love today, it was once filled with sand dunes, similar to the ones you can still find at San Francisco Beaches like Ocean Beach and Fort Funston!

 Because of its natural landscape, many people avoided settling here and dubbed it “Outside Lands”.
-This nickname lives on today in cafe names and a popular 3-day music festival of the same name that takes place every August in the park.
+This nickname lives on today in cafe names and a popular 3-day music festival of the same name that takes place in the park every August.

-While the sand dunes are now covered with grassy fields, the architects of the park, John McLaren and William Hammond Hall, left the dune shape contributing to the rolling hills of the park.
+While the sand dunes are now covered with grassy fields, the park’s architects, John McLaren and William Hammond Hall, left the dune shape, which contributes to the park’s rolling hills.

-Often compared to Central Park, Golden Gate Park is actually 150 acres larger as it is 3 miles long and a half-mile wide!
+Often compared to Central Park, Golden Gate Park is actually 150 acres larger—it is 3 miles long and a half-mile wide!

 Where is Golden Gate Park Located